bryonjacob/SmartData2017/docs/index.md

 1. Fill in the form and verify your email address

+<h2 id="setup-dataset">Create a dataset for the tutorial</h2>

+1. Under your name on the right-hand side of the page, see "Your Dataets".
+Click the '+' sign to create a new one.

+1. Call the dataset SmartData2017  (no spaces; give it this exact name to make the rest of the tutorial go smoothly)

 <h2 id="setup-r">Setting up R Studio</h2>

 1. First, you need to make sure you have R installed: